 The method of apportionment described in this report for allocation of special benefit assessments utilizes commonly accepted engineering practices.
-The formula used for calculating assessments for the District reflects the composition of the parcels and improvements provided to fairly apportion the costs based on special benefits to each parcel.
+The formula used for calculating assessments for the CSA reflects the composition of the parcels and improvements provided to fairly apportion the costs based on special benefits to each parcel.
 Furthermore, pursuant to the Constitution Article XIIID Section 4, a parcel's assessment may not exceed the reasonable cost of the proportional special benefit conferred on that parcel and a parcel may only be assessed for special benefits received.

-All the improvements and services associated with the CSA have been identified as necessary, required and/or desired for the orderly development of the properties within the District to their full potential and consistent with the proposed development plans.
+All the improvements and services associated with the CSA have been identified as necessary, required and/or desired for the orderly development of the properties within the CSA to their full potential and consistent with the proposed development plans.
 As such, these improvements would be necessary and required of individual property owners for the development of such properties and the ongoing operation, servicing and maintenance of the improvements and facilities would be the financial obligation of those properties.
 Therefore, the storm drain facilities and the infrastructure, and the annual costs of ensuring the maintenance and operation of these improvements provide special benefits to the properties within the CSA.

-There are 30 parcels within CSA 16 (including the storm drain basin), and each parcel receives equal benefit from the extended storm drainage and landscape maintenance.
+Each parcel within CSA 16 receives equal benefit from the extended storm drainage and landscape maintenance.
 The extended storm drainage and landscape maintenance only provide special benefits to the parcels within CSA 16, therefore, no general benefit has been assigned.
-The annual assessment is levied without regard to property valuation.

-The method of apportionment for the CSA calculates the receipt of special benefits from the respective improvements based on the actual or the proposed land use of the parcels within the District.
+The method of apportionment for the CSA calculates the receipt of special benefits from the respective improvements based on the actual or the proposed land use of the parcels within the CSA.
 The special benefit received by each lot or parcel is equated to the overall land use of the parcels within the CSA based on the parcel's actual land use or proposed development.